Puzzled-Hui/AttentionBased-MIS/README.md

 ## models
-This section include base model(for segmentation or feature extraction) and different attention mechanisms.

-Each attention mechanism can recalibrate multi-dim feature maps across their own function domain.
+This section include basic model(for segmentation or feature extraction) and different attention mechanisms.Each attention mechanism can recalibrate multi-dim feature maps across their own functional domain.

-Most attention mechanism can be modularized and integrated into sub feature maps(e.g. each encoder in UNet or each block in ResNet).
+Most attention mechanisms can be modularized and integrated into sub feature maps(e.g. each encoder in UNet or each block in ResNet) if not special illustrated. so `models` has basic models and attention modules.
+You can use this command to  combine your own concrete model, for example:

+`--basic model ResNet --attention module SE`

+`--basic model 3D UNet --attention module AG`